16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 6 feet |

-A much more adaptable tree is the Banana Leaf Ficus (Ficus maclellandii) that can thrive in changing conditions.
+A much more adaptable tree is the Banana Leaf Ficus (Ficus maclellandii), which can thrive in changing conditions.
 It’s more of a shrub than a tree with long saber leaves.
-These leaves remain evergreen and it does well in hardiness 11 zones.
+These leaves remain evergreen, and it does well in hardiness 11 zones.

 It is more of a tropical plant that requires long hours in indirect sunlight when planted in a pot.
-It tends to reach heights of 6 feet inside and can grow as tall as 12 feet when you plant it outside.
-Just ensure in both scenarios you pick well-drained soil that should remain slightly moist.
-Overwatering can result in leaf discoloration and even some can fall off after some time.
+It reaches 6 feet inside and can grow as tall as 12 feet when you plant it outside.
+Just ensure you pick well-drained soil that should remain slightly moist in both scenarios.
+Overwatering can result in leaf discoloration and leaf loss.

 - Adaptable tree